denisdefreyne/cri/README.md

 To create a command runner, subclass `Cri::CommandRunner`, and define a `#run` method with no params.
 Inside the `#run` block, you can access `options` and `arguments`.
 Lastly, to connect the command to the command runner, call `#runner` with the class of the command runner.

-Here is an example interactio with the example command, defined above:
+Here is an example interaction with the example command, defined above:

 ```
 % push